$0 Nunavut Homeschool Quick-Start Checklist

 Once your EPP is approved, the withdrawal is complete in the legal sense — your child is now a home-educated student.
 But the oversight continues through the year.

-You must maintain ongoing records: work samples, progress notes, and attendance documentation.
+You must maintain ongoing records: work samples, progress notes, and daily attendance documentation.
 Twice per year you meet with the local school principal to review the portfolio.
-These meetings are required by law, and your continued access to reimbursement depends on maintaining them in good standing.
+These meetings are part of the ongoing supervision of the program.

-If you plan to claim the $1,000 reimbursement, every expense must be listed in your approved EPP before you purchase it.
-The DEA can only reimburse items that were approved as part of the plan.
-Keep receipts for everything, and submit them through your DEA at the end of the year or at intervals your DEA specifies.
+If you plan to claim reimbursement of up to CAD $1,000, list each planned expense in your approved EPP before you purchase it.
+The DEA reviews whether expenses are approved EPP-tied items.
+Keep receipts for everything, and submit them through your DEA at the interval it specifies.

 If you need legal advice or support navigating a difficult DEA, HSLDA Canada provides legal assistance to home-educating families across the country, including the territories.